 Baton Rouge man accused of assisting escaped New Orleans inmate bonds out, arrested on drug charges

-BATON ROUGE - Livingston Parish deputies arrested a Baton Rouge man on drug and contraband charges Saturday, one day after he bonded out of jail after being arrested for allegedly assisting an escaped New Orleans inmate.
+BATON ROUGE - Livingston Parish deputies arrested a Baton Rouge man on drug and contraband charges Saturday, days after he bonded out of jail after being arrested for allegedly assisting an escaped New Orleans inmate.

 Livingston deputies then arrested Nguyen on Saturday on charges including introducing contraband to a prison, as well as multiple drug manufacturing and distribution charges.
 His total bond is set for $126,500, LPSO records indicate.